 - Birding at Taylor Head Provincial Park—led by Jim Cameron, Friends of Taylor Head Park (max 15)

-- Wildlife Rehabilitation Walk, Pomquet—led by Bob Bancroft
+- Rehabilitating the land for wildlife, Pomquet—led by Bob Bancroft

 - Self guided opportunities: trails in Liscomb area, canoeing/kayaking, St Marys River

 *Fascinating Floodplain Forests—Discover the amazing species and ecology of the floodplain forests of the St Marys River.
 On this 3-hour guided hike naturalist Karen McKendry will share with you the recent history of the property and the story of its protection, and will introduce to you the community of plants and creatures that are bringing this woodland back to its former glory.

 The hike will be moderate in difficulty in that it is along semi-maintained trails and mostly level ground.

 You must register to join this hike.
 The location is about a 30-minute drive from Liscombe Lodge (toward Antigonish).
 The participant cap is 25 people.
 (If registration reaches 25 very quickly, Karen will work with NSNT to see if we can plan two hikes.)

 The Young Naturalists Club is organizing a simultaneous youth progam.
 For up-to-date news, see the YNC website: www.yncns.ca